mattss/emacs.d/CONTRIBUTING.rst

 If you'd like to contribute new features, please check with the other users of this package.

-Please see the HACKING.rst_ document for note on  development.
+Please see the HACKING_ document for note on  development.

 Documentation
 =============